Skip to main content

 #Packing List

-• Comfortable walking shoes for cobbles
+• Comfortable walking shoes for Sultanahmet's uneven cobblestones

-• Modest layer for mosque visits
+• Modest layer for mosque visits (long trousers, scarf for women)

-• Power bank
+• Power bank and EU-style adapter (Type C/F)

-• Smart-casual outfit for rooftop bars
+• Smart-casual outfit for rooftop bars (most decline shorts in the evening)

-#Backup Plans (Rainy Days)
+#Backup Plans

 #Budget & Costs